What is Shizenha-Kintsugi®?

 It is surprising to realize that the spirit of “MOTTAINAI” (not wasting) has existed since such ancient times.

-Earthenware repaired with urushi has been excavated from sites such as the Shimotakabe Ruins in Higashimurayama, Tokyo.
+Earthenware repaired with urushi has been excavated from sites such as the Shimoyakebe Site in Higashimurayama, Tokyo.

 Excavated items from the Shimoyakebe site